mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/data-science-engine/1.0.1/integrations/spark/index.md

     }
     ```

-1. Restart the {{ model.serviceName }} Service to apply the changes.
+1. Restart the {{ model.serviceName }} service to apply the changes.

 ## Confirm Spark History Server installation
 The Spark History Server UI is available at `http://<dcos_url>/service/{{ model.serviceName }}/sparkhistory`, listing incomplete and completed applications and attempts.